ISFJ

 ISFJs at their best

-People love ISFJs because they are so caring and considerate.
-At their best, people who identify as ISFJs can sense what others need and figure out exactly how to help them.
+People with ISFJ preferences are caring and considerate.
+At their best, they are able to sense the needs of others and figure out exactly how to help them.
+This is something other people tend to love about ISFJs.

-While other personality types may feel drained when frequently asked for help, the ISFJ feels purposeful and fulfilled when others need them.
-They are also practical and resourceful, so ISFJs are particularly good in a crisis.
+Some people may feel drained if they’re frequently asked for help, but ISFJs find purpose and fulfilment when others need them in this way.
+Practical and resourceful, ISFJs are particularly good in a crisis.

 Potential development areas for ISFJs

-ISFJs can be a bit too eager to please, which can cause them to wear themselves down.
-They’re very conscious of people taking them or others for granted, and when they sense this type of behavior, they tend to shut down or become pessimistic.
+People with ISFJ preferences may be too eager to please others and may wear themselves down as a result.
+They’re very aware of other people taking them for granted.
+When they sense this kind of behavior, they tend to shut down or become pessimistic.

-ISFJs also have a hard time with confrontation, and they tend to avoid conflict rather than address the issues.
+ISFJs may have a hard time with confrontation, so they tend to avoid conflict rather than addressing issues directly.

 ISFJs and stress

-- This doesn’t mean they are unkind or bad people.
-Instead of letting differing viewpoints stress you out, try to let them broaden your horizons.
+- Remember, it’s OK for other people to have different views and opinions.
+This doesn’t make them unkind or bad people.
+Rather than letting differing viewpoints stress you out, try to think of them as an opportunity to broaden your horizons.